What is SCAD?

 What causes SCAD?

 The exact cause of Spontaneous Coronary Artery Dissection (SCAD) is unknown, but it is probably a combination of factors.
 Up to 80% of individuals who experience SCAD are women.

 What are the risk factors for SCAD?

-Spontaneous Coronary Artery Dissection (SCAD) usually occurs in people who do not have traditional cardiovascular risk factors for build-up of plaques in the arteries (atherosclerosis) such as high cholesterol, high blood pressure and diabetes.
-Researchers have identified several diseases and conditions as being associated with SCAD, but the vast majority of cases occur in people with no known risk factors or underlying condition and are called “idiopathic.”
+Spontaneous Coronary Artery Dissection (SCAD) usually occurs in people who do not have traditional cardiovascular risk factors for build-up of plaque in the arteries (atherosclerosis) such as high cholesterol, high blood pressure and diabetes.
+Researchers have identified several diseases and conditions as being associated with SCAD, but many time SCAD occur in people with no known risk factors or underlying condition.

 The suspected associated conditions or potential triggers for SCAD include:

 - Extreme physical exertion

 - Vascular Ehlers-Danlos syndrome (type IV)

 - Marfan syndrome

 - Loeys-Dietz syndrome